List of Dystopian Literature - Dystopian Novels

 (1970) is the science fiction novel by Ira Levin, which is often compared to the other dystopian hits "Nineteen Eighty-Four" and "Brave New World".

-Story describes the dystopian world in which central computer called UniComp reigns over humanity.
+The story describes the dystopian world in which central computer called UniComp reigns over humanity.
 Regular injections have made entire population

 obedient and happy, never knowing of their unfulfilled potential and freedom.